HaxeExtension/extension-comscore/readme.md

 # License

-All code in this repository &copy; 2015 [Steve Richey](https://github.com/steverichey) is shared under an [MIT license](https://tldrlegal.com/license/mit-license).
+All code in this repository is &copy; 2015 [Steve Richey](https://github.com/steverichey) and [joon](https://github.com/joonjoonjoon) and is shared under an [MIT license](https://tldrlegal.com/license/mit-license).
 See [license.md](./license.md) for details.
 All code in the comScore SDK is &copy; 2014 comScore, Inc.